Skip to main content

 Tuition cost: $29,850

 The online Master of Science in Civil Engineering curriculum provides a rich grounding in theoretical concepts and practical skills.
 As an R1 research university, MSU offers students exceptional access to industry resources and real-world data, often drawn from the systems that serve the university’s own sprawling campus.
-Our faculty members teach the quantitative methods and industry-standard software tools that enable professionals to solve vital problems related to pavement and transportation systems.
+Our faculty members teach the quantitative methods and industry-standard software tools that enable professionals to solve vital problems.

 You’ll work with an academic adviser to determine a customized program plan that fulfills graduation requirements while helping you build the expertise to take on complex engineering projects, qualify for state licensure and progress in your career.